isomerpages/moe-northbrookssec/_co-curriculum/CCE/Sexuality Education Programme.md

 <p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The values and attitudes
 of our youth towards sexuality are increasingly shaped by their peers, exposure to the media, popular culture and the internet.
-Adolescence is a complex stage in life as the adolescent attempts to find his/her own identity and often struggles with new social relationships.
+Adolescence is a complex stage in life as the adolescent attempts to find his or her own identity and often struggles with new social relationships.
 The period of middle adolescence (generally from 15 – 17 years old) can be a turbulent period for adolescents.
 The gap between physical and emotional/cognitive